 Contingency Minimum system load conditions Risk conditions Risk conditions for violation of VNI transient stability export limits: Negative or low South Australia regional demand.
 Low Victorian regional demand.
 High Victorian and South Australian DPV generation.
 Low synchronous generation/inertia (South Australia and Victoria).
 Heywood interconnector flow from South Australia to Victoria.
 High VNI flow from Victoria to New South Wales.
-Existing management strategies Emerging risk, with management strategies under development.
+Existing management strategies Emerging risk, with new management strategies under development.
+Existing management strategies include MSL procedures, high voltage management strategies and system strength constraints.
 Potential solutions Potential solutions may include: Development of procedures to increase regional demand to maintain power system security.
 Dynamic voltage management systems.
 Load coordination (e.g. shifting hot water load to times of high DPV output).
 Other procedures or plans as agreed upon by NSPs and governments.
 Improvement of CER disturbance ride-through capabilities.
-Study software PSS®E (full NEM model) Risk raised by AEMO, AusNet, Engineers Australia
+Study software Desktop evaluation.
+Risk raised by AEMO, AusNet, Engineers Australia

-Priority Risk 3 - Unexpected operation and interaction of control and protection systems
+Priority Risk 3 - Unexpected operation and interaction of control schemes and protection systems

-The correct operation of control and protection systems is essential to manage a range of credible and non-credible contingency events that may occur.
+The correct operation of control schemes and protection systems is essential to manage a range of credible and non-credible contingency events that may occur.
 Protection systems provide safe isolation of faulted equipment reducing the impact and severity of power system events.
 The use of control schemes allows for improved asset utilisation, network access for generating systems and can aid with recovery from severe contingency events.

-However, the implementation of protection and control systems also introduces risks related to failure or unexpected operation that can lead to adverse system impacts such as cascading failure and supply disruptions.
+However, the implementation of control schemes and protection systems also introduces risks related to failure or unexpected operation that can lead to adverse system impacts such as cascading failure and supply disruptions.
 In the context of the energy transition, there are several factors that contribute to an increased risk likelihood:

-- The proposed connection of REZs may introduce increased non-credible contingency sizes, relying on SPS to manage any system impacts.
+- The proposed connection of REZs may introduce increased non-credible contingency sizes, relying on SPSs to manage any system impacts.
 The potential increase in number and complexity of protection schemes regarding this introduces risks that are difficult to quantify. - Retirement of synchronous generation may result in lower fault levels in the NEM, increasing risk of power system protection maloperation.
 As fault levels decrease, the occurrence of unexpected operation of protection systems may become more common. - Power system operating incident reports show events where protection systems did not operate as expected. - To ensure a cost-effective energy transition, it is likely that existing infrastructure will be utilised more heavily, with remedial action schemes implemented to defer or replace the need for additional capital expenditure.
 As more schemes are implemented, the risk of interaction increases. - It is difficult to conduct appropriate live testing of large, complex schemes without impacting the network.
 However, without extensive testing, the likelihood of correct operation of schemes is difficult to confirm as the power system evolves.